 - Consult with supervisors and/or EH&S regarding the safe handling and proper disposal of hazardous chemicals.

 The primary responsibility of the supervisor, principal investigator, or instructor is to ensure that the policies and guidelines established in this manual are strictly followed by personnel under their supervision.
-Generally the supervisors has responsibility for oversight of the
+Generally the supervisors have responsibility for oversight of the following:

 - Develop and implement policies with regard to hazardous waste and material management.

 - Prepare applications for federal, state and local permits to properly generate and dispose of hazardous chemical waste and other applicable wastes.